apache/ambari/ambari-infra/ambari-infra-solr-client/README.md

                         core filter for replica folders --skip-cores=SKIP_CORES
-                        specific cores to skip (comma separated) --skip-generate-restore-host-cores
+                        specific cores to skip (comma separated) --hdfs-base-path=HDFS_BASE_PATH
-                        Skip the generation of restore_host_cores.json, just
-                        read the file itself, can be useful if command failed at some point.
-  --hdfs-base-path=HDFS_BASE_PATH
                         hdfs base path where the collections are located (e.g.: /user/infrasolr).
 Use if both atlas and ranger